clocklimited/TeaGame/README.md

 ## Most Jokers Drawn
 The highest number of Jokers drawn in one day to date, 5 Jokers pulled on 4th Sept 2007

+## * Birthday and Clock Birthday Exemption Terms and Conditions
+- If your actual or Clock Birthday occurs on a weekend, you may use the exemption the next time you are in the office.
+- Should you forget that it is your birthday and you have been in the office, you will lose your exemption.
+- It is your responsibility to set up the reminder within Slack.